aka “Fever: Knowing When To Medicate & When To Let It Run Its Course”

 As Dr. Wendy Sue Swanson said, “Our goal isn’t to take a temperature from 103 degrees down to 101, but to take a child that feels doesn’t feel well and make them feel better!”

-Methods To Try To Safely Reduce Fever Without Medication
+Methods To Try To Increase Comfort Without Medication

 - Place a cool, damp washcloth on your child’s forehead while she rests and replace it when it is no longer cool.
 It works like a radiator to remove excess heat from her body.